Kaithi: History

 In the late 19th century, John Nesfield in Oudh, George Campbell of Inverneill in Bihar and a committee in Bengal all advocated for the use of Kaithi script in education.
 Many legal documents were written in Kaithi, and from 1950 to 1954 it was the official legal script of Bihar district courts.
-However, it was opposed by Brahmin elites and phased out.
 Present day Bihar courts struggle to read old Kaithi documents.

 Classes

 On the basis of local variants Kaithi can be divided into three classes viz.
 Bhojpuri, Magahi and Trihuti.

 Bhojpuri

 This was used in Bhojpuri speaking regions and was considered as the most legible style of Kaithi.

 Magahi

 Native to Magah or Magadh it lies between Bhojpuri and Trihuti.

 Tirhuti

 It was used in Maithili speaking regions and was considered as the most elegant style.

 Consonants

 All Kaithi consonants have an inherent a vowel:

 Vowels

 Kaithi vowels have independent (initial) and dependent (diacritic) forms:

 Diacritics

 Several diacritics are employed to change the meaning of letters: